kinotto/ngScrollReveal/README.md

 ###3.
 Examples:
-here is a jsfiddle with a list of working examples.
+here is a link to a [plunkr](https://plnkr.co/edit/uBwOZf8OrQOfY31EAslM?p=preview) with a list of working examples.

 ###4.
 Contribution: